Cardiff School of Education & Social Policy>Courses>Consolidation Programme for Newly Qualified Social Workers

 The delivery of the Consolidation Programme is in collaboration with the University of South Wales and Cardiff Metropolitan University and 10 Local Authorities to include Rhondda Cynon Taff, Merthyr Tydfil, Blaenau Gwent, Caerphilly, Cardiff, Vale of Glamorgan, Bridgend, Monmouth, Newport and Torfaen.
 This ensures that the module is relevant to the needs and demands of the workforce.
 The Higher Education Institution (HEI) will be the awarding body.
 The Programme is validated by both HEI’s and approved by Social Care Wales under The Approval and Inspection for Post Qualifying Social Work Courses (Wales) 2019.

-As a Consolidation candidate, you will be assigned a Consolidation Practice Assessor based within your Local Authority who will assess and support you throughout your learning journey.
+As a Consolidation candidate, you will be assigned a Consolidation Practice Assessor by your Local Authority who will assess and support you throughout your learning journey.

 Course Content